International Federation of Aromatherapists

 My course is open to mums, dads, grandparents and other carers of little ones.
 The age I recommended for when babies are suitable for my yoga course is from 10 weeks to a year old.
 Baby Yoga is good for babies (and children) at any age, but for you to learn the routine more easily and to give your baby the best start in life, this is the perfect age to begin.

-My Baby Yoga classes are now run on a termly basis.
-The classes are ongoing so there will be an opportunity for you to continue beyond one term.
-There is a small fee for the term.
+My Baby Yoga classes are run on a termly basis.
+The classes are ongoing so there is the opportunity for you to continue beyond one term.
+A five week class costs £37.50.

 Courses are being added all the time so please get in touch to find when the next one is due to start.

-If you would like to request a one to one session or already have a group of mums and a venue who would be interested please email me for a quote.
+If you would like to request a one to one session or already have a group of interested mums and a venue, please email me for a quote.